rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 The Rancher feature charts versioning scheme is centered around the major version of the charts and the `+up` annotation for upstream charts, where applicable.

-**Major Version:** The charts' major version is tied to Rancher's minor versions.
-When you upgrade to a new Rancher minor version, you should ensure that all of your **Apps** charts are also upgraded to the correct release line for the chart.
+**Major Version:** The major version of feature charts is tied to particular minor versions of Rancher.
+When you upgrade to a new Rancher minor version, you should ensure that all of your feature charts are also upgraded to the correct release line for the chart.

 #### Feature Charts